 2. Recognize What Role Anxiety has Played in Your Life

 Step 2 is to realize that anxiousness is present for different people at different times.
 Some people have dealt with crippling anxiety their entire lives, and are not surprised when this anxiety shows up in the middle of the proposal.
 Others have never felt anxious at all, so anxiety about their engagement feels extremely scary and completely new.
-Recognizing other times you have felt anxious allows you to recognize what skills you used to calm yourself down, and also allows you to recognize what may have been a trigger for this bout of anxiety.
+Recognizing other times you have felt anxious allows you to recognize what skills you used to calm yourself down.
+And it also allows you to recognize what may have been a trigger for this bout of anxiety.
 These questions you ask yourself may very likely be questions you also hear in a therapy session with your counselor.

 3. Do Some #SimpleSelfCare

-When people hear “Self Care” they often think of a day at the spa or a vacation, but the key to good self care is consistency and small doses.
+When people hear “Self Care” they often think of a day at the spa or a vacation.
+But the key to good self care is consistency and small doses.
 Doing something as simple as buying your favorite coffee creamer to put in your instant coffee in the morning, or setting your alarm 10 minutes early so you can cuddle with your partner in the morning before you start your busy days.
 Those are the most effective ways to take care of yourself…what I call #SimpleSelfCare.
 Doing these little things will help reduce your level of anxiety and remind you that you are in control of how you feel.
 Being mindful of your breathing is another small adjustment that can have a big impact.

 Some practice…breathe in (hold it)…1…2…3…4…5…breathe out. *Repeat until anxiety has subsided*